IL2HorusTeam/il2fb-ds-airbridge/README.rst

 be allowed.
 Feel free to do this with
 `config editor <https://il2horusteam.github.io/il2fb-ds-config/>`_.

-In case Airbridge is going to be used on Linux or Mac OS, `Wine <https://www.winehq.org>`_ must be installed, so that dedicated server can be run.
+In case Airbridge is going to be used on Linux or macOS, `Wine <https://www.winehq.org>`_ must be installed, so that dedicated server can be run.